-An Endow lowa Tax Credit is equal to 25% of a taxpayer's endowment gift to a qualified community foundation.
-The gift must be for a permanent endowment fund established to benefit a charitable cause in lowa.
-The lowa Economic Development Authority is responsible for registering, authorizing, and controlling the distribution of these tax credits.
-The amount of the contribution cannot be taken as an itemized deduction for charitable contributions for lowa income tax purposes.
+An Endow Iowa Tax Credit is equal to 25% of a taxpayer's endowment gift to a qualified community foundation.
+The gift must be for a permanent endowment fund established to benefit a charitable cause in Iowa.
+The Iowa Economic Development Authority is responsible for registering, authorizing, and controlling the distribution of these tax credits.
+The amount of the contribution cannot be taken as an itemized deduction for charitable contributions for Iowa income tax purposes.